ibm-wce/samples-oms-payment-integration/README.md

 # samples-oms-payment-integration
-Manage your orders from multiple web channels and marketplaces, in a single place
+Accept multiple payment methods for your orders